 Q Do I study all my subjects at the St Louis site?

-A Health and Social Care, Performing Arts and Psychology are currently studied at the Kilkeel High School.
-Engineering, Music Technology, Software Systems Development and Moving Image may be taught in both St. Louis and Kilkeel High.
-CoPE is also taught between the St. Louis and Kilkeel High sites.
+A Performing Arts is currently studied at the Kilkeel High School.
+Engineering and Moving Image may be taught in both St. Louis and Kilkeel High.

 Q What is the difference between school and St Louis 6th Form?